 My teachers and professors love Notability.
-It’s easy to just drop an assignment in the folder or email it to me, and just have me send it back.
+They just drop an assignment in the folder or email it to me, and I send it back.
 When I use it for exams, I submit the finished assignment, the professor confirms it is submitted, and then they watch me delete the file off my iPad.

 Integrating with Microsoft